 Just a little bit healthier: By adding shredded zucchini, you get the amazing nutritional benefits from the zucchini, including antioxidants, vitamins, and minerals that improve digestion and heart health!
 The best part is that you cannot taste the zucchini in the muffins one bit AND they help to make these muffins moist and fluffy!

-What do you need to make these Double Chocolate Zucchini Muffins
+What do you need to make these Fluffy Gluten-Free Chocolate Zucchini Muffins

 - Flour: To keep these muffins gluten-free I use Bob’s Red Mill 1:1 GF All-Purpose Flour.
 If you are not gluten intolerant, you can substitute with regular flour.
 You’ll also need a bit of almond flour.
 This helps to make the muffins extra fluffy and absorb any excess moisture.